skimmers/budget_tracker/README.md

 ## Installation/Deployment

 Go to this link: <https://budget-tracker-gt2021.herokuapp.com/> and download the files.
-Then open Developer t=Tools -> Application -> Service Workers -> Click "Offline" -> refresh the page -> and test to see if the site is working.
+Then open Developer Tools -> Application -> Service Workers -> Click "Offline" -> refresh the page -> and test to see if the site is working.

 Please check to see if the assignment goals are met below.